AndrewJBateman/angular-material-portfolio/README.md

 **Responsive:** Pages resize using Angular flex layout and grids of Angular Material mat-cards.
 Using breakpoint sizes from [Angular Flex Layout Documentation](https://github.com/angular/flex-layout/wiki/Responsive-API):

-**Build file:** TODO: reduce bundle sizes. webpack-bundle-analyzer used to analyse webpack performance.
-Replaced moment package with day.js as it uses less memory.

-**Colors:** Add to styles scss to reduce repeated scss throughout app.

 ## :books: Sections info

 **Navbars:** Top/side navbars with page routing and working links to my CV, Github and LinkedIn profiles.
 Login nav-link only shown when on blog page.
 Not needed on side menu.